percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 - [EVEREST-967](https://perconadev.atlassian.net/browse/EVEREST-967) - Fixed an issue where the last backup information was inaccurate.

-- [EVEREST-940](https://perconadev.atlassian.net/browse/EVEREST-940) - Documentation link on PITR option for PG opening on the same tab
+- [EVEREST-940](https://perconadev.atlassian.net/browse/EVEREST-940) - The documentation link on PITR option for PostreSQL was opening on the same tab.
+The issue has been resolved now.